-We have seen criminal arrests of FIFA executives over corruption and bribery; systematic doping in Russia and serious anti-doping and governance failures at the International Track and Field governing body, the IAAF; even tennis has been affected by claims of match-fixing at the highest level, and with some umpires involved in corruption.
+We have seen criminal arrests of FIFA executives over corruption and bribery; systematic doping in Russia and serious anti-doping and governance failures at the International Track and Field governing body, the IAAF; tennis has been affected by claims of match-fixing at the highest level involving some umpires, and only last week doping charges at one of its biggest stars.

 Our backs have been pushed up against the wall.
-Athletes and millions of sports fans worldwide are demanding answers.
-This is not sport, they say.
+Athletes and millions of sports fans worldwide have demanded answers.
+This is not in keeping with the spirit of sport, they say.

-With knowledge of these wrongs, however, we can set things right through robust antidoping programs and good governance, and I expect that these two areas will prove to be the central focus of this Conference.
+With knowledge of these wrongs, however, we are determined to set things right through robust anti-doping programs - a topic that will be a central focus of this Conference.